SoK: A Stratified Approach to Blockchain Decentralization: Consensus

 \section{Consensus}

-A key element of any distributed ledger is its consensus protocol.
+A key element of any distributed ledger is its consensus protocol, and a lot of the research behind blockchain decentralization has been dedicated to this layer~\cite{FC:GBEvS18,DBLP:journals/ieeesp/GervaisKCC14,valdivia2019decentralization,lin2021measuring}.
 Protocols in our context are ``resource-based'', i.e., they are executed by parties possessing units of an underlying resource (\eg hashing power or stake).
-As discussed in Section~\ref{sec:methodology}, the two core consensus properties are \emph{safety} and \emph{liveness}.
-To guarantee these properties, at least a majority (or in some cases a supermajority of $\frac{2}{3}$) of the ledger's participating resources should be honestly controlled~\cite{RSA:GarKia20}.
-When a handful of actors control enough resources, a direct point of failure arises.
+To guarantee safety and liveness, at least a majority (or in some cases a supermajority of $\frac{2}{3}$) of the ledger's participating resources should be honestly controlled~\cite{RSA:GarKia20}.
+Therefore, when a handful of actors control enough resources to break one of the properties, a direct point of failure arises.

-A useful distinction between consensus protocols for our purposes is in terms of whether the protocol works with direct participation from resource holders or necessitates some form of pooling or delegation of resources.